theodoretripp/air-stable/README.md

 can-i-eat-here is intended for reference.
 Do not copy paste.
 Typing helps you remember and forces you to think about every single bit of syntax. **Every time a programmer copy pastes a kitten cries.
 Don't make the kitten cry.**

+## Running The Software

+bundle install --without production cp .env.example .env
+???rerun -c rackup (not sure if this will work on cloud9) rerun -c "ruby air-stable.rb -o $IP -p $PORT" (this is works on cloud9) Open it in your browser